Skip to content

 Worker Types

-piku supports six different kinds of worker processes:
+piku supports seven different kinds of worker processes:

 # A module to be loaded by uwsgi to serve HTTP requests